Employment and related matters

 The penalty is reduced by 50% if the unpaid wages and the penalty are paid within 14 days.

 Periodically the government publishes a list of employers who have not complied.
 The reasons employers fail to comply vary and include topping up pay with tips and deducting sums for uniforms, among others.

 How we can help

-If you are an employer in the Leicestershire area we will be more than happy to provide you with assistance or any additional information required.
-Please contact us at Totally Balanced Limited for more detailed advice on annual leave.
+If you are an employer in the Leicestershire area we will be more than happy to provide you with assistance or any additional information required on the National Minimum Wage.
+We also offer a full payroll service - please contact us at Totally Balanced Limited if you would like more information.